caozhichongchong/QuickVariants/QuickVariants/README.md

       --out-sam <file> the output file in SAM format

-      --out-unaligned <file> output file containing unaligned reads.
-Must have a .fasta or .fastq extension

     --no-output if no output is requested, skip writing output rather than throwing an error

     Debugging